Nok Kundi

-Nok Kundi ("the blunt point"), is a township and region in western Pakistan in the province of Balochistan.
-This region of western Pakistan, was historically known to these people as Dzaranga ("water producing land").
-It was recorded by the Greeks and Hellenized to Drangiana in Greek literature.
-The original word for this region is Zaranka which means "watermill" or a "spring".
-This word occurs in old Balochi and Persian as "Waterland".
+Nok Kundi, meaning "the blunt point", is a city and region located in western Balochistan, Pakistan.
+Historically, the area was known as Dzaranga, meaning "water-producing land," which the Greeks Hellenised to Drangiana in their literature.
+The original term, "Zaranka," translates to "watermill" or "spring," and is found in both old Balochi and Persian, referring to the region as "Waterland."

 Climate

 Nok Kundi has a hot desert climate (Köppen climate classification BWh) with extremely hot summers and mild winters.
 There is virtually no rainfall whole the year.
 The climate is very dry with just 35 mm of rainfall each year.